mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-ResourceRefNamespaced is a reference to a Kubernetes Resource that allows to configure the namespace
+Reference to a Kubernetes Secret containing the service key associated with your PagerDuty account.

 <table>
     <thead>